adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 > "[...] authors are encouraged to use values that describe the nature of the content, rather than values that describe the desired presentation of the content."

+## 11. Because styling state is easier

+Consider the following HTML:

+	<a class="padding-left-20 red" href="#"></a>

+Changing the padding and colour on hover is a difficult task.
+It's better to avoid having to fix self-induced problems like this.

-## 11. Because they encourage lean HTML
+## 12. Because they encourage lean HTML

-The use of semantic classes results in smaller HTML.
-The CSS may increase in size, but it's cacheable.
+As we've seen above, atomic classes bloat the HTML.
+Semantic classes result in smaller HTML.
+And whilst the CSS may increase in size, it's cacheable.

+## Final thought

+Semantic class names are a corner stone of *MaintainableCSS*.
+Without them, everything else makes little sense.
+So name something based on what it is and everything else falls into place.

 <!--## Because visual class names might declare the same property!